 It may give the countertops a touch of depth and shadow.
 Although the leathered polish is not reflective, it may hide minor flaws or scratches in the stone that honing may reveal.

-Quartzite installation costs range from $3,600 to $4,950 on average, with most homeowners paying approximately $4,200 for 30 square feet of Fantasy Macaubas quartzite with a bullnose edge under-mount sink.
+Quartzite installation costs range from $3,600 to $4,950 on average, with most homeowners paying approximately $4,200 for 30 square feet of Fantasy Macaubas stone slabs with a bullnose edge and under-mount sink.

-For 30 square feet of Taj Mahal quartzite with an ogee edge and two under-mount sinks, the project’s high cost is $6,300.
+For 30 square feet of Taj Mahal quartzite with an ogee edge and two under-mount sinks, the project’s higher cost is $6,300.

 Leathered Quartzite Durability